BreitbandModem/Onkyo-RI-pigpio/README.md

 that wraps it to be A NodeRed Node.
 So I can enable voice control for legacy hardware.
 ![OnkyoRi Port](./img/onkyorihw.png)

+# Onkyo-RI-pigpio
+The original implementation is using wiringPi, which is by now deprecated by their developer.
+The alternative implementations are using pigpio daemon through python.
+These implementations need to make use of PWM / PCM capabilities in order to get the timing right.
+As I'm using my Raspbi for music playback, this would cause bad interference with the audio.
+Therefore I've forked the wiringPi implementation and changed the gpio library to pigpio.

 # Onkyo-RI-RasperryPi
 First of all ...
 I was myself confused wich approach to choose.
 There are Python approaches, but I found them kind of slow.
 (Wouldn't be a problem,